Woolfrey/tutorial_publisher_subscriber/README.md

 ```
 rclcpp::init(argc,argv);
 ```
-In these lines, we create a node object that is registered as `haiku_publisher` on the ROS network.
-Then we generate a publisher from said node, advertising the topic `haiku`, with a queue length of `10`:
+In these lines, we:
+1. Create a node object that is registered as `haiku_publisher` on the ROS network,
+2. Generate a publisher from said node,
+3. Advertise the topic `haiku`,
+4. With a queue length of `10`:
 ```
 rclcpp::Node node("haiku_publisher");